 USD’s Clinical Education Program bridges the gap between legal theory and the practical skills and experience individuals need to become effective lawyers.

-- The law school’s extensive clinical program boasts 14 on-site legal clinics as well as an administrative hearing program, simulation classes, and placements in the judiciary, with government and public interest agencies and with corporate counsel.
+- The law school’s extensive clinical program boasts 14 on-site legal clinics, simulation classes, and placements in the judiciary, with government and public interest agencies and with corporate counsel.

 - USD's Technology Entrepreneurship Clinic provides students with hands-on, real world experience assisting new technology start-ups firms.